|panzanella (Italian bread salad)|

 |grilled salmon in smoky tamarind sauce|

 In the past, if asked if I would like to go to a Mexican restaurant, I would typically answer "no".
 My experiences of Mexican food in London (and New York for that matter) had been typically awful - generally mushy beans, beans and more beans, with overly sweet sauces, uniformly sickly, accompanied by rotgut tequila.
-It turns out that I had been mistaking TexMex for genuine Mexican and that Mexican food could be fresh and tasty without reliance on sugar and powdered garlic.
+It turns out that I had been mistaking TexMex for genuine Mexican and that real Mexican food could be fresh and tasty without any kind of reliance on sugar and powdered garlic!

 |BBQ cookbook display |